-Executive summary: Capitalize on the first 60 seconds when you have maximum investor attention by concisely telling investors why you are a compelling investment opportunity.
+Capitalize on the first 60 seconds when you have maximum investor attention by concisely telling investors why you are a compelling investment opportunity.

-- Start with your investment thesis, i.e., the few major points that make your investment proposition appealing.
-This includes the opportunity/problem, your solution (value proposition), and what makes it compelling. - You should aim to heighten interest in a concise fashion, NOT to tell the whole story. - " The rest of the presentation will support these claims in a logical, supportive fashion.
+- " Start with your investment thesis, i.e., the few major points that make your investment proposition appealing.
+This includes the opportunity/ problem, your solution (value proposition), and what makes it compelling. - " Aim to heighten interest in a concise fashion, NOT to tell the whole story. - " The rest of the presentation will support these claims in a logical, supportive fashion.